alphaxleonidas/IGN-Metadata-Injector/README.md

  - Works on all browsers
  - Userscript available for easy install and updates
  - can be integrated on Steam app for desktop

+  Note: The `storage` permission is needed to store extension settings.

 # Installation